Skip to content

 Tier 3 — Crypto-aware

-Tier-3 crypto-aware correspondents continue to onboard at scale.
-Sanctions-screening and KYT depth (Travel Rule readiness, blockchain analytics integration) are the binding constraints.
+Tier-3 crypto-aware correspondents continue to onboard at scale, including firms repositioning post-deadline.
+Sanctions-screening and KYT depth remain the binding constraints.
 Onboarding 4–10 weeks for prepared applicants.

 Jurisdiction temperature